enkidevs/curriculum/spreadsheets/introduction/tips-and-tricks-part-1/README.md

-name: Tips and tricks part 1
+name: Tips & Tricks I

 description: Some tips and tricks to save time.